Fifteen months ago, we launched Nextdoor, the first private social network for the neighborhood.

 Specifically, Nextdoor 2.0 includes:

-A greater focus on crime and safety
+A greater focus on safety

 The ability to communicate with Nearby Neighborhoods